AMomozZz/ID2223-lab2_2024/README.md

 The [LLM-as-a-judge](https://huggingface.co/learn/cookbook/en/llm_judge) approach seems to be a good option.
 Due to cost of proprietary models like chatgpt, we used an open-source 3.8B LM judge: [Flow Judge](https://github.com/flowaicom/flow-judge) for LLM system evaluations.

 We compared our model with the base Llama-3.2-1B-Instruct model.

-TODO:results
+Since the flow judge isn't capable of processing large amounts of data, we picked 200 random questions in the evaluation dataset and the judge rated each responses by each model.
+As a result, the fine-tunned model scored higher than the original model and only sacrificed about 0.2 seconds for each inference.

 <!-- ## Reference